-There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see as well as other native animals.
+There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Need A Car?